Welcome to the Gateways to Medicine and Research MS Program!

 DEI Statement

-Diversity goals: The Gateways will advance the diversity goals of DMED, UMN Med School and UMN system.
-We will build a culturally inclusive environment that supports campus climate goals.
+The Gateways MS Program is committed to advancing the diversity goals of Duluth campus (campus climate), the UMN Medical School and the UMN system through a culturally inclusive environment.
 Students and faculty will have access to the resources available through the Graduate School Diversity Office.

-• Medical track: MCAT preliminary score above 485
+• Medical track: MCAT preliminary (not official, free AAMC full test) score above 488 (required)

-• Research Track: GRE: 60th percentile or above (not required)
+• Research Track: GRE: 60th percentile or above (optional)

 Contact